mrsheun/NSL-KDD-Intrusion-Detection-System-Analysis/README.md

 The dataset, consistent with the NSL-KDD structure, contains 43 columns.
 These columns encompass 41 distinct features, a 'label' column indicating the type of network connection (e.g., 'normal', 'attack'), and a 'difficulty' column, which is an auxiliary attribute not used for classification.
 The feature_names list was programmatically applied as column headers to the loaded DataFrame, conditional on the DataFrame's column count matching the expected 43, as illustrated in Figure 1.

-Figure 1: Definition of Feature Names and Initial DataFrame Column Assignment

 This foundational step is crucial for accurate data referencing throughout the machine learning pipeline.
 A sample of the loaded and named data is presented in Figure 2.

-Figure 2: Head of the Loaded DataFrame with Assigned Column Headers

 2. Binary Label Creation
 Following the successful loading and initial naming of the dataset, the next crucial step involved transforming the multi-class 'label' column into a binary target variable.
 The original 'label' column specifies various network connection types, including 'normal' and numerous attack categories (e.g., 'neptune', 'warezclient', 'portsweep').
 For a binary classification task, these attack types need to be unified into a single 'attack' class.